 We present a systematic comparison of machine learning methods applied to the problem of fully automatic recognition of facial expressions, including AdaBoost, support vector machines, and linear discriminant analysis.
 Each video-frame is first scanned in real-time to detect approximately upright-frontal faces.
 The faces found are scaled into image patches of equal size, convolved with a bank of Gabor energy filters, and then passed to a recognition engine that codes facial expressions into 7 dimensions in real time: neutral, anger, disgust, fear, joy, sadness, surprise.
 We report results on a series of experiments comparing spatial frequency ranges, feature selection techniques, and recognition engines.
 Best results were obtained by selecting a subset of Gabor filters using AdaBoost and then training Support Vector Machines on the outputs of the filters selected by AdaBoost.
 The generalization performance to new subjects for a 7-way forced choice was 93% or more correct on two publicly available datasets, the best performance reported so far on these datasets.
-Surprisingly, registration of internal facial features was not necessary, even though the face detector does not provide precisely registered images.
-The outputs of the classifier change smoothly as a function of time and thus can be used for unobtrusive motion capture.
-We developed an end-to-end system that provides facial expression codes at 24 frames per second and animates a computer generated character.
+The outputs of the classifier change smoothly as a function of time and thus can be used for unobtrusive expression dynamics capture.
+We developed an end-to-end system that provides facial expression codes at 24 frames per second and animates a computer-generated character.
 In real-time this expression mirror operates down to resolutions of 16 pixels from eye to eye.
-We also applied the system to fully automated facial action coding.
+We also applied the system to fully automated facial action coding. © 2005 Elsevier B.V.
+All rights reserved.